 Fun and enjoyment doesn’t stop when the day comes to an end.
 The campsite has family and children’s disco’s during high season and those evenings when you don’t have the energy to cook, why not utilise the snack bar, take away and restaurant, you’ll find a great variety of meals available for all tastes.

-Distance to the campsite:
+Distance to the campsite by ferry:

 - Zeebrugge: 840km